Jack (device): Bottle jack

-A bottle jack or whiskey jack is a jack which resembles a bottle in shape, having a cylindrical body and a neck.
+A bottle jack (a.k.a. whiskey jack) resembles a bottle in shape, having a cylindrical body and a neck.
 Within is a vertical lifting ram with a support pad of some kind fixed to the top.
 The jack may be hydraulic or work by screw action.
 In the hydraulic version, the hydraulic ram emerges from the body vertically by hydraulic pressure provided by a pump either on the baseplate or at a remote location via a pressure hose.
-With a single action piston the lift range is somewhat limited, so its use for lifting vehicles is limited to those with a relatively high clearance.
-For lifting structures such as houses the hydraulic interconnection of multiple vertical jacks through valves enables the even distribution of forces while enabling close control of the lift.
+With a single-action piston, the lift range is somewhat limited, so its use for lifting vehicles is limited to those with a relatively high clearance.
+For lifting structures such as houses, the hydraulic interconnection of multiple vertical jacks through valves enables the even distribution of forces while enabling close control of the lift.

 The screw version of the bottle jack works by turning a large nut running on the threaded vertical ram at the neck of the body.
-The nut has gear teeth, and is generally turned by a bevel gear spigotted to the body, the bevel gear being turned manually by a jack handle fitting into a square socket.
+The nut has gear teeth and is generally turned by a bevel gear spigotted to the body, the bevel gear being turned manually by a jack handle fitting into a square socket.
 The ram may have a second screwed ram within it, which doubles the lifting range telescopically.

 Bottle jacks have a capacity of up to 50 tons and may be used to lift a variety of objects.
 Typical uses include the repair of automobiles and house foundations.
 Larger, heavy-duty models may be known as a barrel jack.

 This type of jack is best used for short vertical lifts.
 Blocks may be used to repeat the operation when a greater amount of elevation is required.

 Pneumatic jack

 Air hydraulic jack

-An air hydraulic jack is a hydraulic jack that is actuated by compressed air - for example, air from a compressor - instead of human work.
+An air hydraulic jack is a hydraulic jack that is actuated by compressed air – for example, air from a compressor – instead of human work.
 This eliminates the need for the user to actuate the hydraulic mechanism, saving effort and potentially increasing speed.
-Sometimes, such jacks are also able to be operated by the normal hydraulic actuation method, thereby retaining functionality, even if a source of compressed air is not available.
+Sometimes, such jacks can also be operated by the standard hydraulic actuation method, thereby retaining functionality, even if a source of compressed air is not available.